On the $8$-rank of narrow class groups of $\mathbb{Q}(\sqrt{-4pq})$, $\mathbb{Q}(\sqrt{-8pq})$, and $\mathbb{Q}(\sqrt{8pq})$: Introduction

+where $E_{d, q}(x) = o(x/\log x)$ as $x\rightarrow \infty$, and then patching together the contributions from different primes $q$ to get the asymptotics for the sum $\sum_{q\leq X} N_q\left(X/q\right)$ as $X\rightarrow \infty$.
+Unfortunately, the fields $M_{dq}$ are obtained via the existence theorem of class field theory and hence not explicit enough in $d$ and $q$ for this approach to work.
+Smith~\cite{Smith1}, following Corsman~\cite{Corsman}, constructs the fields $M_{dq}$ quite explicitly; however, the discriminants $dpq$ with $\rk_4\CL(dpq)=2$ are not \textit{generic} in the sense of Smith~\cite[Definition 2.4, p.\ 11]{Smith1} and hence not conducive to applying the \v{C}ebotarev Density Theorem.
+Perhaps more importantly, Smith assumes the Grand Riemann Hypothesis to overcome the very poor uniformity in $q$ of the best known bounds for the error term $E_{d, q}(x)$.

-as $X\rightarrow \infty$. \\\\ The main novelty in the proof of the Main Theorem compared to previous work on the $8$-rank is the analysis of certain kinds of Hecke characters for $\ZZI$ and $\ZZT$ that detect the a of a particular element of order $8$ in the class groups $\CL(-4pq)$ and $\CL(8pq)$, respectively.
-In the case $d = 8$, these Hecke characters already appear in \cite[Theorem 6, p.
-356]{FK1}, but they are not interpreted as such and hence not fully exploited in the subsequent analysis. \\\\ We also prove double oscillation results in the rings $\ZZI$ and $\ZZT$ that are reminiscent of \cite[Proposition 21.3, p.
-1027]{FI1} and \cite[Proposition 7, p.
-29]{Milovic2}, respectively.
-In our case, however, we need somewhat more precise estimates -- the term $(MN)^{\epsilon}$ must be replaced by an arbitrary power of $\log {(MN)}$. \\\\ A general approach to proving these types of double oscillation results was already developed in \cite{Heilbronn}, so, after making appropriate adjustments to work inside more general number rings instead of the rational integers, the heart of the proof of both \cite[Proposition 21.3, p.
-1027]{FI1} and \cite[Proposition 7, p.
-29]{Milovic2} lies in achieving cancellation in characters sums as in \cite[Lemma 21.1, p.
-1025]{FI1} and \cite[Proposition 9, p.
-35]{Milovic2}.
-In Proposition \ref{keycancellation} of this paper, we give a shorter and more natural proof of both of these results in one go.
+To avoid assuming the Grand Riemann Hypothesis, we prove double-oscillation results in quadratic rings (such as $\ZZI$, $\ZZJ$ and $\ZZT$) that are reminiscent of \cite[Proposition 21.3, p.
+1027]{FI1}.
+In our case, however, we need somewhat more precise estimates -- the term $(MN)^{\epsilon}$ must be replaced by an arbitrary power of $\log {(MN)}$.
+A general approach to proving these types of double-oscillation results was already developed in \cite{Heilbronn}, so, after making appropriate adjustments to work inside more general number rings instead of the rational integers, the heart of the proof of \cite[Proposition 21.3, p.
+1027]{FI1} lies in achieving cancellation in characters sums as in \cite[Lemma 21.1, p.
+1025]{FI1}.
+In Proposition~\ref{keycancellation} of this paper, we give a shorter and more natural proof of a generalization of this result.